Nazim-hasan/TimeCraft/README.md

 ### Library types:

 - `data-access`: contains services and utilities code related to state management
- - `file`: contains access to file system
+ - `file`: contains access to the file system

 ### An application:

 - can be built into a deployable artifact
 - contains a configuration for its build process
-- contains a configuration for runnings its tests
 - can consume code from libraries

 ### A library: